Five Bedrooms

 In October 2019, the drama was renewed for a second season by 10 which was set premiere in 2020, however due to the COVID-19 pandemic, the second season was rescheduled to air in 2021 instead.
 In May 2021, the Australian broadcast of the series was announced to be moving from Network 10 to the 10 affiliated streaming service, Paramount+.
 Filming of the fourth season began in Melbourne in September 2022.
+The fourth season of the series would get a free to air viewing from November 4, 2024 on Channel 10.

 Synopsis

 Five Bedrooms tells the story of five people at different times of their lives.
 They bond after they find themselves seated together at the singles table at a wedding.
 After a few too many drinks, the solution to all of their problems seems to be buying a house together; a five bedroom house.